“Forgive them, they know not what they do”

 All Rights Reserved.

-Father Hanly’s homily for 5th Sunday of Easter, Year C, was delivered on 2nd May 2010.
+Father Hanly’s sermon for Fifth Sunday of Easter, Year C, was delivered on 2nd May 2010.